Chris-Cunningham/extension-donation-decklist/README.md

 directly show the list to the viewers.

 ## Nuts and Bolts
-When the client (viewer.html) loads, it uses viewer.js to connect to the Google API using an API Key that is in the code but restricted in the Google Developer Console to avoid abuse.
+When the client (viewer.html) loads, it uses viewer.js to connect to the published google spreadsheet as a JSON.

 The client then uses decklist.js to parse the results of the Google API call into a nice-looking table of decks.

+pagination.js goes through the table and figures out how to display it as a set of fixed-length pages so there is no scrolling.